Website Logo www.CubanCigarWebsite.com

 Cutting

 The cigar should be cut just inside the cap, leaving enough cap on to prevent the wrapper from unravelling.
 On figurados, cut about 5mm from the tip.
 The easiest method is to use either a single or double sided guillotine cutter.
-Some prefer a sharp knife or a punch cutter.
-Definitely don't poke a hole in the end or (worse still) chew the end off.
+Some prefer a sharp knife, scissors, punch cutter, or to simply pick the cap off with their fingernail.

 Lighting